samucodesh/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

    ## Steps to QA

    <!--
    Please provide some steps for the reviewer to test your change.
-If   you have wrote tests, you can mention that here instead.
+If   you have written tests, you can mention that here instead.

    1. Click a link
    2. Do this thing